-MCB 160 Revenue Cycle Management Process 3 cr, 2 lec, 2 lab
+MCB 160 Revenue Cycle Management Process

 This course is designed to give students an in-depth study of the revenue cycle management process.
 Students will explore each component of the revenue cycle process, which are payer reimbursement, patient access, documentation and charge capture, records completion and coding, and claims management.
 Students will be prepared to participate in revenue cycle management activities within the healthcare system.